AdemJensen/VotingChain/README.md

 VotingChain is a decentralized voting system based on Ethereum blockchain.
 It is designed to provide a secure, transparent, and tamper-proof voting system for various scenarios.
 MIT License.

+> This project also comes with a fully decentralized version.
+It is available at branch `master-fd`.

 ## Features

 - **Candidate Based Voting**: Voters can vote for their favorite candidates who have been registered in the vote session.